Secheral History, Family Crest & Coats of Arms

-England in the enormous movement of people that followed the Norman Conquest of 1066.
-The Secheral family lived in Derbyshire.
-Their name, however, is a reference to Sacheverell, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.
+The name Secheral was carried to England in the enormous movement of people that followed the Norman Conquest of 1066.
+The Secheral family lived in Saultchreveuil on the Cotentin peninsula, Normandy.
+Also, known as Sacheverell, there is no clear record of the family's migration to England.

 Early Origins of the Secheral family